RTBHOUSE/mimuw-lab2024L/lab03/README.md

 Your laboratory cluster is configured to use in memory data storage by default.
 Change the storage configuration for data to become persistent.

-Hint: edit the proper aeropike.conf file section.
+Hint: edit the proper `aerospike.conf` file section.